* Sees limited risks from geopolitical uncertainties

 * Q4 net profit down 46 pct but ahead of consensus

-* To raise dividend, launch 3 bln euro share buyback (Adds full-year figures, CEO comment)
+* To raise dividend, launch 3 bln euro share buyback (Adds details, CEO comments)

 ZURICH, Nov 8 (Reuters) - Siemens said it expects a continued favorable market environment with limited risks related to geopolitical uncertainties as the German engineering group on Thursday reported industrial profit in line with expectations.

 The trains-to-turbines maker said it wanted to raise its dividend and launch a new 3 billion euros ($3.43 billion) share buyback after reporting flat industrial profit of 2.145 billion euros during its fiscal fourth quarter.